jgauffin/Griffin.Data/docs/Configuration/ReadMe.md

 Configuration
 =============

-This library uses a class called `DbSession` to perform all operations.
+This library uses a class called `Session` to perform all operations.
 The session contains information such as configured mappings, database transaction, change tracking and a SQL dialect implementation.
 Because of that, you need to start by configuring which features to use.

 That is done with the help of the `DbConfiguration` class.

-At minimum configure the connection string and where to find mappings:
+At minimum configure the connection string and where to find mappings.

 ```csharp
 var config =  new DbConfiguration();